LoveYouFyi/hugo-firebase/sites/LoveYouForms/content/home/techstack.md

   # icon = "camera-retro"
   # icon_pack = "fas"
   name = "Email Notifications"
-  description = "Firebase uses SMTP Email Provider API such as sendgrid to send you emails with form contents"
+  description = "Firebase uses SMTP Email Provider API such as sendgrid to send you emails with form contents."

 +++